Shopping Cart

 Next, with your arms still in that pull-up grab position, imagine a large box floating in space just in front of your face with the upper flat surface at your eye level.

-Now move your arms from the pull-up grab position, bend them slightly at the elbows, and set your hands & forearms on that upper flat surface of the imaginary box in front of you.
+Now move your arms from the pull-up grab position, bend them slightly at the elbows, and set your hands & forearms on the flat surface of that imaginary box.
 Keep the fingertips to forearms (“the paddle blade”) in a straight line as you rotate the arms forward at the shoulders.
+Keep your hands and forearms about shoulder width.

 This motion creates the structure for a high elbow catch.